w3dong/lab0-1/index.md

 Thank u for reading this post!

 If you still wonder where you can find more informations about me, check [README](README.md).
+Or, if you want to see how I exist in physical human mode in the world, check [PROFILE](https://github.com/w3dong/lab0-1/blob/main/images/profile.png).